House of Sverre: History

-The house replaced the Gille dynasty, and was again replaced by the House of Bjälbo, which inherited Norway's throne.
-They were the last reigning family that claimed patrilineal descent from Harald Fairhair.
+The dynasty was founded by Sverre Sigurdsson, who claimed to be an illegitimate son of King Sigurd II Munn.
+Sverre's claimed paternity has been questioned by modern historians.

+Under Sverre's grandson Haakon IV, the civil war era in Norway came to an end, and the Norwegian kingdom reached the height of its power in the High Middle Ages.

+Margaret, Maid of Norway, daughter of King Eric II, was also a member of the dynasty.
+She was recognized as heir to the Scottish throne and died in 1290 while travelling from Norway to Scotland.

+The male royal line of the dynasty ended with the death of Haakon V in 1319.
+He was succeeded by his daughter's son, Magnus VII, who belonged patrilineally to the House of Bjälbo.
+Through Haakon V's daughter Ingeborg, descendants of the House of Sverre also entered the ancestry of the House of Oldenburg.
+Her descendants included Christian I, who became king of Denmark in 1448 and of Norway in 1450.

 Coat of arms

 The main arms of the kings belonging to the House of Sverre, was a golden crowned lion on a red field.
 The lion was later supplied with a silver axe symbolising Olaf the Holy.
 This became the coat of arms of Norway.

 Seal of King Haakon V Magnusson, the last king belonging to the House of Sverre.

 Seal of King Haakon V Magnusson's daughter, Duchess Ingeborg.

 Arms of King Haakon V Magnusson's daughter's son, King Haakon VI Magnusson, who was of the House of Bjälbo.
 His coat of arms includes the Sverre arms and the Bjälbo arms.

 List of kings

-The rulers within the royal house or dynasty would often have a "junior king" along with a "senior king" (three dates show the reign as junior king to the start of reign as senior to the end of their reign).
-Here is a list of the rulers when the house held the power in Norway: